Last Updated September, 2020

 It is the country’s most famous international mountain recreation center.
 The mountains are not high with the largest Snezka mountain reaching 1,602 m above sea level.

 Spindleruv Mlyn is located 130 km north from Prague in the Krkonossky National Park.
-And by the way, with this location, you can combine two activities in one trip: see the fabulous winter Prague and go skiing.
+And by the way, with this location, you can combine three activities in one trip: see fabulous Prague in winter, stay in one of the magical Czech castle hotels, and go skiing.

 In winter, this picturesque mountainous region becomes a real paradise for lovers of alpine skiing, cross-country, and off-piste skiing.
 The ski season lasts from December to April.

 The resort consists of several villages (ski centers) such as Svaty Petr, Bedrichov, Labska, and Predni Labska.
 Each of them has slopes for professionals and beginners and besides skiing, you can also go snowboarding.
 There is also a ski school for adults and children with English-speaking instructors.